-In 1865, Richard Millar Devens presented the phrase “Business Intelligence” (BI) in the Cyclopædia of Commercial and Business Anecdotes.
-He was using it to describe how Sir Henry Furnese, a banker, profited from information by gathering and acting on it before his competition.
-More recently, in 1958, an article was written by an IBM computer scientist named Hans Peter Luhn, describing the potential of gathering Business Intelligence (BI) through the use of technology.
+In 1865, Richard Millar Devens presented the phrase “Business Intelligence” (BI) in the “Cyclopædia of Commercial and Business Anecdotes.”
+He used it to describe how Sir Henry Furnese, a banker, profited from information by gathering and acting on it before his competition.
+More recently, in 1958, an article was written by an IBM computer scientist named Hans Peter Luhn, describing the potential of gathering business intelligence (BI) through the use of technology.

-Online analytical processing (OLAP) is a system that allows users to analyze data, from a variety of sources, while offering multiple paradigms, or perspectives.
+Online analytical processing (OLAP) is a system that allows users to analyze data from a variety of sources while offering multiple paradigms or perspectives.
 Databases configured for OLAP use a multidimensional data model, supporting complex analysis and ad hoc queries.
 The standard applications of OLAP include:

-- business reporting for sales
+- Business reporting for sales

-- management reporting
+- Management reporting

-- business process management (BPM)
+- Business process management (BPM)

-- budgeting and forecasting
+- Budgeting and forecasting

-- financial reporting and similar areas
+- Financial reporting and similar areas

-- new applications, such as agriculture
+- New applications, such as agriculture

-- slicing and dicing
+- Slicing and dicing

 Consolidation involves combining data that can be stored and processed in multiple ways.
-For example, all branch auto sales can be totaled by the auto sales manager, as a way to anticipate sales trends.
-On the other hand, the drill-down technique supports navigating through, and researching, the details.
+For example, all branch auto sales can be totaled by the auto sales manager as a way to anticipate sales trends.
+On the other hand, the drill-down technique supports navigating through and researching the details.
 People can view the auto sales by color, style, or gas consumption.
 Slicing and dicing lets people take out (slice) specific data on the OLAP cube, and view (dice) those slices from different perspectives (sometimes called dimensions, as in “multidimensional”).

 Business Intelligence Goes High Tech

-In the late 1990s and early 2000s, BI services began providing simplified tools, allowing decision makers to become more self-sufficient.
+In the late 1990s and early 2000s, BI services began providing simplified tools, allowing decision-makers to become more self-sufficient.
 The tools were easier to use, provided the functionality needed, and were very efficient.
 Business people could now gather data and gain insights by working directly with the data.

-Business Intelligence vs Analytics
+Business Intelligence vs. Analytics

-Data for Streaming Analytics can come from a variety of sources, including mobile phones, the Internet of Things (IoT), market data, transactions, and mobile devices (tablets, laptops).
+Data for streaming analytics can come from a variety of sources, including mobile phones, the Internet of Things (IoT), market data, transactions, and mobile devices (tablets, laptops).
 It connects management to external data sources, allowing applications to combine and merge data into an application flow, or update external databases with processed information, quickly and efficiently.
-Streaming Analytics supports:
+Streaming analytics supports:

 - Minimizing damage caused by social media meltdowns, security breaches, airplane crashes, manufacturing defects, stock exchange meltdowns, customer churn, etc.

-- Analyzing routine business operations in real time.
+- Analyzing routine business operations in real time

-- Finding missed opportunities with Big Data.
+- Finding missed opportunities with big data

-- The option to create new business models, revenue streams, and product innovations.
+- The option to create new business models, revenue streams, and product innovations